OndrejValla/TALENTED-PEOPLE/README.md

 # Overview

 The TALENTED PEOPLE website is here to allow all users to browse between profiles of Talented Photographers and Talented Models.
 The primary target audience should be photographers and models of all ages.
 The secondary audience is all talented people from different industries, planning their projects and looking for photographers and models for collaboration.
-Whether they are a make-up artist, hairstyle artist, etc., everybody is welcomed and able to browse through profiles.
+Whether they are a make-up artists, hairstyle artists, etc., everybody is welcomed and able to browse through profiles.
 Users are able to register and create photographer's or model's portfolios for all users to view.

 ---